-This Knowledge Base, KB article shows how to verify the TLS 1.2 configuration is working correctly, as well as shows some useful testing and troubleshooting techniques using the openssl utility.
+This article shows how to verify that the TLS 1.2 configuration is working correctly, and shows some useful testing and troubleshooting techniques using the openssl utility.

-you can force openssl s_client to request a specific protocol such as TLS v.
-1.2 with the -tls1_2 switch.
-In this example 192.168.2.30 is an AM 8.1 SP1 P13 SecurID appliance and :7004 is the Security Console and Self Service Console port
+You can force openssl s_client to request a specific protocol such as TLS version 1.2 with the -tls1_2 switch.
+In this example, 192.168.2.30 is an RSA Authentication Manager 8.1 SP1 patch 13 appliance and :7004 is the port for the Security Console and Self-Service Console:

-You will get a syntax error with openssl v.
-0.98 because TLS1.2 is not supported, so the -tls1_2 switch is not supported unknown option.
-But the same command with openssl version 1.0.1 or later works, the option is known and recognized.
+You will see a syntax error with openssl version 0.98 because TLS1.2 is not supported, so the -tls1_2 switch is an unknown option.
+The same command with openssl version 1.0.1 or later works, the option is known and recognized.

 Scroll down to see: